tatsuyafujisaki/android-playground/markdown/activity.md

 # Activity.finish()
   * calls these in order: onPause > onStop > onDestroy

-# Activity.isFinishing()
-  * is false if the system is temporarily destroying the activity to save space.

 # FragmentActivity
 is an Activity that can get FragmentManager.